kroma-network/kroma/specs/introduction.md

 ## Network Participants

-There are three actors in Kroma: users, proposers, and validators.
+There are three actors in Kroma: users, sequencers, and validators.

 ![Network Overview](./assets/network-participants-overview.svg)